dylanlauzy/yt_clipper_extension/README.md

 - Enabling exporting of those notes in the format that I use for my Notion and Logseq databases

-## Added Functionality
+## Future Steps
-These are some ideas for additional functionality that I want to work on
+These are some things that I want to work on in the future
 - Enabling custom export templates
 - Enabling user profiles with videos/notes that the user has saved
 - Integration with Notion to automatically generate pages for the note
+- Re-designing UI for better user experience